Skip to content

 Model explanation – Explainable AI

-Figure 4: Feature Importance Plot for the Covid data based on SHAP values.
+Figure 4: Feature importance plot for the Covid data based on SHAP values.

-Invalid Input Detection – Out-of-Distribution Detection
+Detection of invalid input – Out-of-Distribution Detection

-Advantages through the use of CaTabRa
+Advantages of using CaTabRa

 Sources

-[1] T. Roland et al., ‘Domain Shifts in Machine Learning Based Covid-19 Diagnosis From Blood Tests’, J Med Syst, vol. 46, no. 5, p.
+[1] T. Roland et al, ‘Domain Shifts in Machine Learning Based Covid-19 Diagnosis From Blood Tests’, J Med Syst, vol. 46, no. 5, p.
 23, Mar.
 2022, doi: 10.1007/s10916-022-01807-1.

-Contact
+Contact us

 Author